ylow/turicreate/userguide/text/README.md

 The returned object is a TopicModel object, which exposes several useful methods.
-For example, [turicreate.topic_model.TopicModel.get_topics()](https://apple.github.io/turicreate/docs/api/generated/turicreate.topic_model.TopicModel.get_topics.html) returns an SFrame containing the most probable words for each topic and a score related to how high that word ranks for that topic.
+For example, [turicreate.topic_model.TopicModel.get_topics()](https://apple.github.io/turicreate/docs/api/generated/turicreate.topic_model.TopicModel.get_topics.html) returns an XFrame containing the most probable words for each topic and a score related to how high that word ranks for that topic.

 You may get details on a subset of topics by supplying a list of topic